Automatic Debiased Machine Learning of Causal and Structural Effects: Introduction

 Machine learners provide remarkably good predictions in a variety of settings but are inherently biased.
-The bias arises from using a coarse enough approximation to control the variance of the prediction.
-To obtain small mean squared prediction errors, machine learners will balance squared bias and variance.
-Although balance is good for prediction, it is not good for inference.
-Confidence intervals based on estimators that have squared bias approximately equal to variance will tend to have poor coverage unless the bias is corrected.
+The bias arises from using regularization and/or model selection to control the variance of the prediction.
+To obtain small mean squared prediction errors, machine learners regularize and/or select among models so that variance and squared bias are approximately equal.
+Although such equality is good for prediction, it is not good for inference.
+Confidence intervals based on estimators with approximately equal variance and squared bias will tend to have poor coverage.
 This inference problem can be even worse when machine learners are plugged into a formula for a causal or structural effect.
-These formulae often involve averaging over regressor values which reduces variance without affecting much the bias.
-The squared bias of plug-in estimators of causal and structural estimators can shrink slower than the variance, leading to extremely poor confidence interval coverage; see Chernozhukov et al. (2018).
+These formulae often involve averaging over regressor values which reduces variance without affecting as much the bias.
+Variance could also potentially also be a problem but machine learners control that for prediction purposes.

-The model selection inherent in machine learners can also create inference problems.
-Model selection leads to incorrect model choice under local alternative models where the usual asymptotic confidence intervals are invalid, as shown by Leeb and Potscher (2008a,b).
-Estimators of parameters of interest obtained by plugging in machine learners can inherit this problem, as pointed out by Belloni, Chernozhukov, and Kato (2015) and Chernozhukov, Hansen, and Spindler (2015).
-Incorrect model choice under local alternatives makes the usual asymptotic confidence intervals incorrect.
+For causal and structural estimators that plug-in regularized machine learners, the squared bias can shrink slower than the variance, leading to extremely poor confidence interval coverage and estimators that are not root-n consistent.
+Chernozhukov et al. (2017, 2018) give Lasso and random forest examples respectively and Chernozhukov et al. (2020) shows that Lasso plug-in estimators are not root-n consistent.
+Model selection inherent in machine learners also creates inference problems.
+Model selection creates bias from incorrect model choice under local alternatives, making the usual asymptotic confidence intervals invalid over local alternatives, as shown by Leeb and Potscher (2008a,b).
+Estimators of parameters of interest obtained by plugging in machine learners can inherit this problem, as pointed out by Belloni, Chernozhukov, and Kato (2015) and Chernozhukov, Hansen, and Spindler (2015) and shown in Chernozhukov et al. (2020).